Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 curl -I -H "x-api-key: client-one-secret" http://localhost:9005/feed/occupancy/by-page curl -I -H "x-api-key: client-one-secret" http://localhost:9005/admin/api/v1/eventstreams
 ```
-All but the last call should success (HTTP 200) while the last one is forbidden (HTTP 403) because we are authenticated but not authorized to use the admin API.
+All but the last call should succeed (HTTP 200) while the last one is forbidden (HTTP 403) because we are authenticated but not authorized to use the admin API.
 > **Note** that we need to pass the API key using the header `x-api-key: <well-known-key>`.

-Finally, we can pass with the admin API key.
+Finally, if we pass the admin API key all calls should be possible:
 ```bash
 clear
 curl -I -H "x-api-key: admin-secret" http://localhost:9005/